bavornkiet/BusinessPlan-Entrepreneurship/Business_Execution.md

 ## Who is the customer?

-In 2024, the eServices Fitness market in the UK saw 15.61 million users for apps.
-(Statistia)
+In 2024, the eServices Fitness market in the UK saw 15.61 million users for apps (Statistia, 2025).

 This section will detail the categories of users that we are targeting.